Understanding parental rights

 In Australia, carers are recognised legally, and several federal and state laws are established to protect your rights.
 These rights include:

-- Respect and partnership: as a carer, you are entitled to be treated with respect and considered an equal partner by healthcare providers and other professionals caring for your loved one.
+- Respect and partnership: As a carer, you are entitled to be treated with respect and considered an equal partner by healthcare providers and other professionals caring for your loved one.

-- Employment support: you have the right to pursue work and receive support from your employer, which might include flexible working arrangements to accommodate your caregiving responsibilities.
+- Employment support: You have the right to pursue work and receive support from your employer, which might include flexible working arrangements to accommodate your caregiving responsibilities.

-- Access to public spaces: discrimination in public spaces and businesses based on your status as a carer is illegal.
+- Access to public spaces: Discrimination in public spaces and businesses based on your status as a carer is illegal.
 You should have full access to public areas without facing any prejudice.

-- Right to complain and appeal: if you are dissatisfied with the services you or the person you care for receive, you have the right to voice your concerns.
+- Right to complain and appeal: If you are dissatisfied with the services you or the person you care for receive, you have the right to voice your concerns.
 Additionally, you can appeal decisions that affect your caregiving situation.

-- Privacy and confidentiality: your personal information, and that of the person you care for, is protected under privacy laws.
+- Privacy and confidentiality: Your personal information, and that of the person you care for, is protected under privacy laws.

 Specific legislation safeguards these rights, ensuring that carers are supported and valued within the community.
 Familiarising yourself with these legalities is essential, and they are thoroughly explained on resources like the Carer Gateway's Legal Matters page.